icanooooo/dbt_airbnb_modelling/README.md

 dbt run --models model_name --profiles-dir dir/to/dbt/profiles --project-dir dir/to/dbt/project
 ```

+From these data sources, we build listings and neighbourhoods tables as dimensional tables, and reviews table as a fact table.
+We also create host dimensional table from listings, and reviewers dimensional table from reviews, for future use & analysis.
+Finally we created a neighbourhood reviews datamart that will be used for dashboard as we can see from the DBT exposure downstream from the datamart.

 ### Summary

 We can see below for the complete project directory, showing how dbt interacts with BigQuery and are ran with Airflow within Docker.

 <img src="assets/DiagramDBTModelling.png" alt="Project Diagram" width="75%">

 This project is based loosely on the course of [dbt zero to hero](https://github.com/nordquant/complete-dbt-bootcamp-zero-to-hero).
-But focusing more on using Google Cloud Service buckets to store csv files, ingesting it to bigquery and repractising my data modelling skills with a different dataset.
+But focusing more on using Google Cloud Service buckets to store csv files, ingesting it to bigquery and creating dbt models orchestrated with airflow.

 The dashboard can be opened [here](https://lookerstudio.google.com/reporting/8a45ff57-fd4d-4d65-a9ba-4b0401deaafe).
-It's not finished yet, but if you want to play around and check my progress, you can check it there.
+It will updated from time to time, for future improvments.

-Any comments or crtiques are appreciated.
+Any comments or crtiques are appreciated, thank you.